NORTH ADAMS -- A season that started with a great deal of promise has become a battle of survival for the MCLA men’s basketball team.

 "If we don’t make shots, it’s tough," said Morrison.
 "We shot [30.9 percent].
 I thought we had a lot of good looks but they didn’t go down.
 We didn’t get into a rhythm offensively at all."

 The Trailblazers (4-12) are off until Thursday when Keene State comes to the Amsler Campus Center Gym.
 Morrison, his assistants and the team, have until then to figure out how to change things.

 MCLA trailed 35-25 at halftime and fell behind by 15 midway through the second half.
 Gradually, the Trailblazers clawed their way close. and when Ruben DelRosario scored off a steal by teammate Paul Maurice, it was 65-59 with 3:26 remaining in the game.
-A stop and a hoop would have made it an interesting game.

 The Trailblazers got the stop when Charles Collins was fouled, but missed two free throws.
 Kraig Page rebounded for MCLA and missed a jumper at the offensive end.
 DelRosario got a rebound, missed a 3-pointer and Jeremic Bennett couldn’t score on the putback.
 Three chances to pull within four, and the Trailblazers couldn’t.